PieceOfMeat/logger-jquery-plugin/README.md

     $.log.warn(message, topic)
     $.log.error(message, topic)

-You can change logging levels list by changing `$.log.options.loggingLevels` option, but if you want logger to create convenient aliases for them, you must use function
+You can change logging levels list by changing `$.log.options.loggingLevels` option, but if you want logger to create convenient aliases for them, you must use

     $.log.setLoggingLevels(levels);

 where `levels` is a new list of level ids from low to high priority.
-Level id is an unique string containing latin letters or digits, without whitespaces.
+Level id must be unique string, which should correspond to variable naming conventions of JavaScript.
+This restriction must be followed for proper creation of alias functions.

 ### Topics

 `topic` parameter is optional in `$.log()` function and alias functions.
-If it is owitted, `$.log.options.defaultTopic` (by default 'raw') will be used to separate other topics from "raw" logging messages.
+If it is omitted, `$.log.options.defaultTopic` will be used to separate other topics from "raw" logging messages.
 Some viewers separate different topics into different blocks, some provide filters to analyze logs by topic.

 When creating new viewer, we can specify its topic filter.
-Filter is an array of plain strings representing allowed topics.
+Filter is an array of plain strings representing allowed topics separated by whitespace.
 Default filter is ['*'], which passes all topics.
-We can build hierarchy of topics depending on logical structure of our system.
-Each level is separated by dot.
-For example, if we have module with several submodules we can have following topics hierarchy:
+We can build hierarchy of topics depending on logical structure of system.
+Each level of hierarchy is separated by dot.
+For example, module with several submodules can have following topics hierarchy:

-    Module => 'module_name'
+    Module => $.log(message, level, 'ModuleName');
-    Submodule1 => 'module_name.submodule_1_name'
+    Submodule1 => 'ModuleName.Submodule1Name'
-    Submodule2 => 'module_name.submodule_2_name'
+    Submodule2 => 'ModuleName.Submodule2Name'
-    Submodule3 => 'module_name.submodule_3_name'
+    Submodule3 => 'ModuleName.Submodule3Name'
-    Submodule3.Submodule3_1 => 'module_name.submodule_3_name.submodule_3_1_Name'
+    Submodule3.Submodule3_1 => 'ModuleName.Submodule3Name.Submodule3_1Name'

+If topic filter contains module name, then it will pass messages from this module and all its submodules.
+Examples:
+ + `['Submodule2Name', 'Submodule3Name']` will pass messages from Submodule2, Submodule3 and Submodule3.Submodule3_1;
-Then we can specify filter `['submodule_2_name', 'submodule_3_name']` for logging only Submodule2, Submodule3 and Submodule3.Submodule3_1, or we can use `[module_name]` filter for logging module with all its submodules.
+ + `['ModuleName']` will process messages from logging module with all its submodules.

 ### Viewing components

 Logger module provides several types of viewing components.
-We can specify any number of views with their own logging level and topic filters.
-For example, we can add one view which pass warnings and errors of topic1 into console, and another view passing topic2 debug (and more foreground) messages into separate window.
+Any number of views with their own logging level and topic filters can be created.
+For example, one viewer can passes warnings and errors of topic1 into console, and another viewer passes topic2 debug (and more foreground) messages into separate window.

 `$.log.views` is a special object representing all viewers available in module.
 When creating new viewer, we specify one of keys of `$.log.views` as type of viewer.